Ericzklm/pokemonautomation.github.io/docs/SetupGuide/GeneralSetupMac.md

 ### Download SerialPrograms-Installer.dmg

-For those with MacOS Ventura (13) and later, download the latest version of our programs [here](https://github.com/PokemonAutomation/AutoBuildRelease/releases)
+For those with macOS Ventura (13) and later, download the latest version of our programs [here](https://github.com/PokemonAutomation/AutoBuildRelease/releases)

 ## Step 2: Open up SerialPrograms.